Rutgers Cancer Institute of New Jersey

-A healthful diet during menopause can improve your sense of well-being.
-It may also reduce the risk of heart disease, osteoporosis, and certain cancers.
-Your diet should be low in saturated fat and high in fruits, vegetables, and grains.
-An adequate intake of calcium (1,200-1,500 mg per day) can help lower your risk of osteoporosis.
-You can increase the calcium in your diet by eating more low-fat calcium-rich dairy foods like, leafy green vegetables, and calcium-fortified foods and juices.
-Vitamin D, found in sunlight and certain foods like fortified milk, liver, and tuna, helps your body absorb calcium.
+A healthful diet can help a woman's sense of well-being.
+It may also lower the risk of heart disease, osteoporosis, and some cancers.
+It should be low in saturated fat and high in fruits, veggies, and grains.
+Getting enough calcium (1,200-1,500 mg per day) can also help lower the risk of osteoporosis.
+Some sources are low-fat calcium-rich dairy foods, leafy green veggies, and calcium-fortified foods and juices.
+Vitamin D, found in sunlight and certain foods like fortified milk, liver, and tuna, will also help the body absorb calcium.

-Cutting back on caffeine may reduce symptoms of anxiety and insomnia.
-You can drink alcohol in moderation.
-Moderation means limiting your alcohol intake to a maximum of one drink a day.
+Cutting back on caffeine may ease symptoms of anxiety and insomnia.
+Women should also limit alcohol to 1 drink a day.

-Smoking is the number one preventable cause of premature death.
-Giving up smoking can reduce your risk of early menopause, heart disease, osteoporosis, and many types of cancer, including lung and cervical cancer.
-Many women quit smoking successfully, often after several attempts.
-Your healthcare provider may offer medication and other smoking cessation aids, such as nicotine patches and gums.
+Giving up smoking can lower the risk of heart disease, osteoporosis, and many types of cancer, such as lung and cervical cancer.
+There are medicines and smoking cessation aids that can help a woman quit, such as nicotine patches and gums.
 Support groups and smoking cessation classes can also help.
-The most successful smoking cessation programs involve a combination of behavior modification techniques and drug therapy.
+The programs that work best use a mix of behavior changes and medicines.

-Regular exercise is a great remedy for many symptoms of menopause.
-It helps promote better sleep, stimulates brain chemicals that can reduce negative feelings and depression, and may reduce hot flashes.
-Weight-bearing exercises such as walking, climbing stairs, and resistance exercises such as lifting weights help to strengthen your bones and decrease your risk of osteoporosis.
+Regular exercise can help ease many symptoms.
+It helps improve sleep, creates feelings of well-being, and may ease hot flashes.
+Weight-bearing exercises such as walking, climbing stairs, and lifting weights help to strengthen bones and lower the risk of osteoporosis.